RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 To connect to a Redis Cloud database over TLS, you will need:

 * A Redis client that supports TLS
-* The Redis Cloud CA certificate
+* The Redis Cloud CA certificates

-### Certificates
+### Download certificates

-If you don't have the Redis Cloud CA certificate, you can download it from the admin
+If you don't have the Redis Cloud CA certificates, you can download them from the admin console:
-console:

-1. Select **Account Settings** from the admin console menu and then go to the **Security** section.
+1. Either select **Account Settings** from the admin console menu or go to the database's **Configuration** screen.

+1. Go to the **Security** section.

-1. For **Redis Cloud certificate authority**, select the **Download** button to download the certificate:
+1. For **Redis Cloud certificate authority**, either:

+    - Select the **Download** button to download the certificate from **Account Settings**:

-    {{<image filename="images/rc/button-account-settings-security-ca-download.png" width="140px" alt="Use the Download button to download the Redis Cloud CA certificate." >}}{{< /image >}}
+        {{<image filename="images/rc/button-account-settings-security-ca-download.png" width="140px" alt="Use the Download button to download the Redis Cloud CA certificates." >}}{{< /image >}}

+    - Select the **Download server certificate** button to download the certificates from the database's **Configuration** screen:

+        {{<image filename="images/rc/button-database-config-security-server-ca-download.png" width="250px" alt="Use the Download server certificate button to download the Redis Cloud CA certificates." >}}{{< /image >}}

 The download contains a file called `redis_ca.pem`, which includes the following certificates:

-- Self-signed Redis Cloud Fixed plan root CA (deprecated but still in use)
+- Self-signed Redis Cloud Fixed plan Root CA (deprecated but still in use)

-- Self-signed Redis Cloud Flexible plan root CA and intermediate CA (deprecated but still in use)
+- Self-signed Redis Cloud Flexible plan Root CA and intermediate CA (deprecated but still in use)

-- Publicly trusted GlobalSign root CA and intermediate CA
+- Publicly trusted GlobalSign Root CA and intermediate CA

 To inspect the certificates in `redis_ca.pem`, run the `keytool` command: